-At Gettysburg General Zook commanded the 3rd Brigade of the 1st Division of the 2nd Corps.
+General Zook commanded the 3rd Brigade of the 1st Division of the 2nd Corps at Gettysburg.
 He was badly wounded on July 2nd as he led his brigade on horseback in an attack into the Wheatfield.
-He was moved to a tollhouse on the Baltimore Pike, then moved further down the road when it was feared that the Confederate attack might succeed.
+He was moved to a tollhouse on the Baltimore Pike, then moved further down the road when it was feared that the Confederate attack might succeed and he might be captured.
 He died on July 3rd and is buried in Norristown, Pennsylvania.

 To the memory of